raspberrypilearning/dojo-mentoring/en/step_3.md

 Noting the mentoring styles suggested above, **write down** some of the characteristics you think would be useful as a mentor.
 Beside each note if you have this attribute yourself.

+--- /task ---

+Need some help?
+See some examples below:

 --- collapse ---

 ---